jon-stewart/rekcap-backup/README.md

 # rekcap
 rekcap:packer

+Packing:

     * Create elf header
     * Add single program header which will load whole binary into memory
     * Shove in some compiled position independent assembly and set p_entry

-Next:

-~~* Load elf into some other address~~

-~~* Provide a random elf and XOR it into a new .data segment~~
+    * Provide random elf and XOR it into RW segment
+    * Correctly set offsets and sizes

+Unpacking:

- * Have stub traverse stack to AUXV and find the elf program headers
+    * Traverse stack to AUXV
+    * Extract elf program header info from AUXV
- * mmap(exec|write) to 0x400000
+    * mmap(exec|write) to original elf base address (0x400000)
- * XOR original elf from .data segment into 0x400000
+    * XOR original elf from segment into newly mapped memory
     * Userland exec

-AUXV
+Auxillary Vector Keys:

     AT_PHDR  : 3
     AT_PHENT : 4